ZiadHatab/uncertainty-multiline-trl-calibration/README.md

 ## Defining Covariance Matrices

-You may have noticed that I don't fully define a covariance matrix in the examples.
-This is because, in most cases, you don't need to fully define a covariance matrix.
-However, I understand that this may cause confusion for some people.
-Therefore, I will demonstrate how to define the most general and the most simple cases of covariance matrices for mTRL calibration.
+The examples don't always define a full covariance matrix, since it's often unnecessary.
+Below are the supported cases, from most general to simplest.

-Before I discuss how to write covariance matrices for mTRL calibration, here are a few basics you should be aware of when dealing with covariance matrices:
+A few basics to keep in mind:

-* The covariance of a real scalar is simply the variance (scalar).
+* The covariance of a real scalar is its variance (a scalar).
-* The covariance of a complex scalar is a 2x2 matrix.
-The first entry is for the real part, and the second entry is for the imaginary part (if it's already known in polar coordinates, you need to transform it to cartesian coordinates).
+* The covariance of a complex scalar is a 2x2 matrix (real part, then imaginary part).
+If given in polar form, convert to Cartesian first.
-* The covariance of a *NxM* real matrix is a *(NM)x(NM)* matrix.
-To be honest, covariance is defined for vectors.
-The way people generalized it to matrices is by computing the covariance of the vectorized version of the matrix using the [vec() operator](https://en.wikipedia.org/wiki/Vectorization_%28mathematics%29), which creates a vector from the matrix by stacking its columns.
-That's why the covariance has a dimension of *(NM)x(NM)*.
+* The covariance of an *NxM* real matrix is an *(NM)x(NM)* matrix, computed from the vectorized (column-stacked) form via the [vec() operator](https://en.wikipedia.org/wiki/Vectorization_%28mathematics%29).
-* The covariance of a *NxM* complex matrix is a *(2NM)x(2NM)* matrix.
-This is because we have two matrices, one for the real part and the second for the imaginary part.
-Remember, the order is real then imaginary for each element.
+* The covariance of an *NxM* complex matrix is a *(2NM)x(2NM)* matrix (real block first, then imaginary).
-* If the elements in a matrix (or vector) are independent, then the corresponding covariance matrix is a diagonal matrix.
-The diagonal elements are the variances of the elements.
+* If all elements are independent, the covariance matrix is diagonal, with variances on the diagonal.

 ### Frequency-dependent covariance

-This is the most general case, where you know the covariance at each frequency point.
-However, we assume independency between the frequency points.
-For example, if we have *K* frequency points of 2-port S-parameters measurement.
-The resulting covariance would be a 3D array of the size: *Kx8x8.* Essentially, we have a 8x8 covariance matrix at each frequency point.
+The most general case: a unique covariance matrix at each frequency point (with independence assumed across frequencies).
+For *K* frequency points of 2-port S-parameters, the covariance is a *Kx8x8* array:

 ```python
 covS = np.array([ [[cov1]], [[cov2]], ...,  [[covK]] ])